twshield/Fedora-EDID-KVM-config/README.md

 ### getting an EDID file for your monitor

-use the monitor-edid package command:
+Use the monitor-edid package command:
 ```
 monitor-get-edid > edid.bin
 ```